Malky MacDonald: Return to Brentford

 MacDonald returned to Brentford, then having fallen to the Third Division South, as manager prior to the beginning of the 1957–58 season.
 He instantly turned around the club's fortunes, using a largely home-grown squad to push for promotion to the Second Division during the season, though an injury to Len Newcombe would ultimately contribute to a second-place finish.
-With an ageing squad, MacDonald third and sixth-place finished in 1958–59 and 1959–60, before toying with relegation during the 1960–61 season.
+With an ageing squad, MacDonald achieved third and sixth-place finishes in 1958–59 and 1959–60, before toying with relegation during the 1960–61 season.
 The Brentford board's decision to shrink the playing squad (which included selling prolific twin forwards Jim Towers and George Francis) and to retain a number of players on a part-time basis contributed to the club's relegation at the end of the 1961–62 season.

 New chairman Jack Dunnett pumped money into the club in 1961 and MacDonald's signings of Johnny Brooks, John Dick and Billy McAdams in 1962 saw Brentford win the 1962–63 Fourth Division title at a canter.
 MacDonald remained with Brentford until January 1965, when he announced he would be departing Griffin Park.
 He intended to carry on in his position until the end of the 1964–65 season, but was given a leave of absence on 2 February 1965 by chairman Dunnett.
 For his achievements with the Bees, MacDonald was later inducted into the club's Hall of Fame.